fishamit/minesweeper/README.md

 # Minesweeper
-A quick implementation of minesweeper in React
+A quick & incomplete implementation of minesweeper in React